ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

   Keen Python programmers may notice that contrary to PEP 8's advice we don't put ``imports`` at the top of the file.
 This is because the ``ANSIBLE_METADATA`` through ``RETURN`` sections are not used by the module code itself; they are essentially extra docstrings for the file.
 The imports are placed after these special variables for the same reason as PEP 8 puts the imports after the introductory comments and docstrings.
 This keeps the active parts of the code together and the pieces which are purely informational apart.
 The decision to exclude E402 is based on readability (which is what PEP 8 is about).
 Documentation strings in a module are much more similar to module level docstrings, than code, and are never utilized by the module itself.
 Placing the imports below this documentation and closer to the code, consolidates and groups all related code in a congruent manner to improve readability, debugging and understanding.

-.. warning:: Copy old modules with care
+.. warning:: **Copy old modules with care!**

-  Some existing older modules have imports at the bottom of the file, Copyright notices with the full GPL prefix, and/or ``ANSIBLE_METADATA`` fields in the wrong order.
-These are legacy idioms that need updating - do not them into new modules.
+  Some older modules in Ansible Core have ``imports`` at the bottom of the file, ``Copyright`` notices with the full GPL prefix, and/or ``ANSIBLE_METADATA`` fields in the wrong order.
+These are legacy idioms that need updating - do not copy them into new modules.
 Over time we're updating and correcting older modules.
 Please follow the guidelines on this page!

 .. _copyright:

-Copyright
+Copyright and License
 ----------------------

-After the shebang, there should be at least two lines covering copyright and licensing of the code.
+After the shebang, there should be a `copyright line <https://www.gnu.org/licenses/gpl-howto.en.html>`_ with the original copyright holder and a license declaration.
+The license declaration should be ONLY one line, not the full GPL prefix.:

 .. code-block:: python